-(2) The volatility of non-withholding tax revenues - approximately 70 percent or \$1.3 billion of the \$1.9 billion in new revenues from the affected 19,600 tax filers is projected to come from non-withholding income tax revenues with the remaining \$600 million from withholding taxes from wages.
+(2) The volatility of capital gains tax revenues - approximately one quarter or \$500 million of the \$1.9 billion in new revenues and \$1.29 billion of the total \$4.98 billion in annual income tax collections from the affected 19,600 tax filers is projected to come from capital gains tax revenues.

-Historically, non-withholding tax revenues that includes capital gains tax revenues, income from interest, dividends, and some forms of earned income such as bonuses, have proven to be sensitive to shifts in the economy, changes in tax rates, and individual tax planning.
-As shown in Figure 1, growth in non-withholding tax revenues accelerates during economic expansions and plummets in economic downturns.2 In the recessions of 2002 and 2008, for example, non-withholding tax revenues fell \$1.37 billion and \$1.75 billion, respectively, or over 70 percent from their pre-recession peaks.
+Historically, capital gains tax revenues, along with interest, dividends, and some forms of earned income such as bonuses, have proven to be sensitive to shifts in the economy, changes in tax rates, and individual tax planning.
+As shown in Figure 1, growth in capital gains tax revenues accelerates during economic expansions and plummets in economic downturns.
+In the recessions of 2002 and 2008, for example, capital gains tax revenues fell \$670 million and \$1.65 billion, respectively, or over 70 percent from their pre-recession peaks.